 Whether it’s your spouse, adult child or another close family member who is serving, there are some crucial legal documents to take care of ahead of time.
 In some cases, you can even bypass the state-by-state rules and regulations that add red tape when you move around frequently.

 You’ve probably heard of a Power of Attorney (POA), which allows you to choose someone to manage your financial, legal and personal affairs when you can’t.
-With a Military Power of Attorney, soldiers can give family members the power to act on their behalf without worrying about local requirements: the document is legally binding regardless of state laws.
+With a Military Power of Attorney, soldiers can give family members the power to act on their behalf without worrying about local requirements: generally speaking, the document is legally binding regardless of state laws.
 This simplifies things for spouses and other family members, who can cash a soldier’s paychecks, file tax returns, buy or sell a house, obtain military ID cards, qualify for government housing and enroll in the Defense Enrollment Eligibility Reporting System (DEERS).

 All powers of attorney involve two parties: the person granting the authority, known as the grantor or principal, and the person who is given the power to act, known as the agent or attorney-in-fact.